Sparsification of Matrices and Compressed Sensing

 Tools from Random Matrix Theory allow precise estimations of the RIP parameters of certain random matrices.
-In particular, it can be shown that the \textit{random Gaussian ensemble}, which has entries drawn from a standard normal distribution, is asymptotically optimal for CS.
-A slightly weaker result is known for the \textit{random Fourier ensemble}, a random selection of rows from the discrete Fourier transform matrix \cite{CandesRombergTaoRobustUncertainty,CandesRombergTaoStableRecovery, TaoRandomMatrixTheory}.
+In particular, it can be shown that the \textit{random Gaussian ensemble}, which has entries drawn from a standard normal distribution, is asymptotically optimal for compressed sensing, i.e., the number of measurements required is $O(k \log N)$.
+A slightly weaker result is known for the \textit{\hbox{random} Fourier ensemble}, a random selection of rows from the discrete Fourier transform matrix \cite{CandesRombergTaoRobustUncertainty,CandesRombergTaoStableRecovery,TaoRandomMatrixTheory}.

-As well as providing examples of asymptotically optimal CS matrices, Cand\`{e}s \emph{et al.} provided an efficient recovery algorithm: they showed that, under modest additional assumptions on the RIP parameters of a matrix, $\ell_{1}$-minimization can be used for signal recovery.
-Thus efficient signal recovery is possible in large systems, making applications to real world problems feasible.
+As well as providing examples of asymptotically optimal compressed sensing matrices, Cand\`{e}s et al. provided an efficient recovery algorithm: they showed that, under modest additional assumptions on the RIP parameters of a matrix, \hbox{$\ell_{1}$-minimization} can be used for signal recovery.
+Thus efficient signal recovery is possible in large systems, making applications to real-world problems feasible.

-Generation and storage of truly random matrices are potential obstacles to implementations of CS.
+Generation and storage of random matrices are potential obstacles to implementations of CS.
 It is also difficult to design efficient signal recovery algorithms capable of exploiting the structure of a random matrix.
 For implementation in real-world systems, it is desirable that CS constructions produce matrices that are \textit{sparse} (possess relatively few non-zero entries), \textit{structured}, and \textit{deterministically constructed}.
 Systems with these properties can be stored implicitly, and efficient recovery algorithms can be designed to take advantage of their known structure.
-If $\Phi$ is $n \times N$ with $d$ non-zero entries per column, then computing $\Phi v$ takes $O(dN)$ operations, which is a significant saving when $d \ll n$.
-In some applications, signals are frequently subject to rank-one updates (\emph{i.e.} $v$ is replaced by $v+\alpha e_{i}$), in which case the image vector can be updated in time $O(d)$, cf. \cite{ZhuGelashviliRazenshteyn}.
+If $\Phi$ is $n \times N$ with $d$ non-zero \hbox{entries} per column, then computing $\Phi v$ takes $\Theta(dN)$ operations, which is a significant saving when $d \ll n$.
+In some applications, signals are frequently subject to rank-one updates (i.e., $v$ is replaced by $v+\alpha e_{i}$), in which case the image vector can be updated in time~$O(d)$, see \cite{ZhuGelashviliRazenshteyn}.\looseness=-1